FlorianEagox/sethpainter.com/content/blog/webcompositioning.md

 }
 ```

-This code uses the `transform` property, but you can just as well use any other method to animate the positoin of the elemnt.
+This code uses the `transform` property, but you can just as well use any other method to animate the position of the element.
 However, most of the time, `transform` is the most performant as it is better optimized for animated graphics and doesn't have to redraw the whole DOM.

 ## Triggering an event during the effect.
 The purpose of mine was to create a unique, "secret doors" effect.
 One page opened up and revealed the secret.
 But you can use it to highlight whatever you want.
-Without a Javascript framework, it might be difficult to implement a page transition like that, because the transition elements takes place outside the virtual DOM.
+Without a Javascript framework, it might be difficult to implement a page transition like that, because the transition elements exist outside the virtual DOM.
 But I will show you how I implemented it in Vue

-Immediatly after the effect starts, we can call a new page load like this anywhere in the code
+Immediately after the effect starts, we can call a new page load like this anywhere in the code

 ```js
 this.$router.push('nextRoute');
 ```

-## Cleaning up
+### Cleaning up
 We can call some code after the event has finished.
 This should be exactly after our specified `animationDuration` has ellapsed.
 ```js
 setTimeout(() => {